causa-io/runtime-typescript-google/README.md

 The `PubSubHealthIndicator` is a `HealthIndicator` which can be used in a health check controller, such as the `GoogleHealthcheckModule`.
 It attempts to list topics using the Pub/Sub client to check connectivity to the Pub/Sub API.

-To test publishers, the `PubSubFixture` handles the creation and deletion of temporary topics.
-The `PubSubFixture.createWithOverrider()` method is especially useful when used in combination with the `makeTestAppFactory()` utility.

-To test event handlers, the `makePubSubRequester()` utility returns a function which can be used to make HTTP requests in the same way a Pub/Sub push subscription would.
+To test publishers, the `PubSubFixture` handles the creation and deletion of temporary topics, and provides `expect*` utilities to check for published messages.
+To test event handlers, it also provides the `makeRequester()` utility, which returns a function that can be used to make HTTP requests in the same way a Pub/Sub push subscription would.

 ### Spanner